Experienced Atlanta DUI Lawyers at Chestney & Sullivan

 Can I enter a guilty plea to Driving Under the Influence myself and avoid hiring an experienced Atlanta DUI lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
-It is not a wise idea to represent yourself and enter a guilty plea to Driving Under the Influence.
-Atlanta DUI arrests are one of the most severe cases that are prosecuted in the Atlanta Municipal Court or State Court.
+Representing yourself and entering a guilty plea to Driving Under the Influence is not a wise idea.
+Atlanta DUI arrests are one of the most serious cases that are prosecuted in the Atlanta Municipal Court or State Court.
 Even if you think you are guilty and may not want to fight your Atlanta DUI case all the way, there are matters that a skilled Atlanta DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring Chestney & Sullivan rather than representing yourself:

-• If you represent yourself, you can jeopardize your driving privileges if you go to court and enter a guilty plea.
+- If you represent yourself, you can jeopardize your driving privileges if you go to court and enter a guilty plea.
 Suppose an Atlanta DUI Task Force or Georgia State Patrol Nighthawk DUI Task Force officer has arrested you.
-You should have been notified of an administrative license suspension action in that case.
+In that case, you should have been notified of an administrative license suspension action.
 By entering a guilty plea without adequately addressing this license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) unless the administrative action is conducted correctly.

-• Other charges in addition to your Atlanta DUI charge may be more severe and carry more punishment than the DUI charge itself, such as DUI Child Endangerment or Fleeing and Attempting to Elude.
+- Other charges in addition to your Atlanta DUI charge may be more severe and carry more punishment than the DUI charge itself, such as felony drug charges, Vehicular Homicide, DUI Child Endangerment, or Fleeing and Attempting to Elude.
 These charges sometimes carry more penalties than the Atlanta DUI charge – and could make you a Habitual Violator if not appropriately handled.

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR ATLANTA DUI CRIMINAL CHARGES ARE PENDING IN COURT